 - The Service Provider will take full responsibility for the overall management of activities, and bear all substantive, operational, financial and monitoring responsibilities.
-The Service Provider will provide progress reports, as per agreed schedule, including detailed updates on implementation progress, results achieved, challenges, forward planning and financial delivery. - The Service Provide will assume full responsibility for the safety and security of their staff. - The service provider will report to the Project Manager/CTA, GRSP, of UNDP Myanmar.
-They will work closely with the GRSP project team and the green business international consultant who will provide technical advice and approve the methodological approach throughout the TA implementation on energy. - All data collected, results and outputs of the study will be transferred to UNDP by the service provider. - The service provider is expected to arrange and cover the costs of transportation and accommodation, and other administration and logistics associated with the assignment.
-The service provider is expected to arrange those expenses within the limits of overall contact budget. - The service provider is also required to comply with the UN security directives set forth under http://dss.un.org. - The service provider will be given access to relevant information necessary for execution of the tasks under this assignment.

-- The service provider is responsible for providing own laptop computers and mobile phones, and all other equipment for use during this assignment; the service provider must have access to reliable internet connection. - The Service Provider will be expected to possess complete project management set up, including for administrative and operational matters.
-UNDP will not provide any administrative support. - The service provider must ensure UNDP visibility in the roll of activities and help facilitate UNDP monitoring visit/s to the sites. - Payments will be made upon submission of deliverables and upon acceptance and confirmation by the supervisor.
+The Service Provider will provide progress reports, as per agreed schedule, including detailed updates on implementation progress, results achieved, challenges, forward planning and financial delivery. - The Service Provide will assume full responsibility for the safety and security of their staff. - The Service Provider will work under the joint supervision of Project Manager/CTA, Governance for Resilience and Sustainability Project and overall guidance of the Head, Rural Community Basic Needs Unit.
+They will coordinate closely with the Head of the Head of Mawlamyaing Field Office and obtain approvals on field-level activities.
+They will coordinate and take inputs from relevant UNDP staff and appointed consultants. - All data collected, results and outputs of the study will be transferred to UNDP by the Service Provider. - The Service Provider is expected to arrange and cover the costs of transportation and accommodation, and other administration and logistics associated with the assignment.
+The service provider is expected to arrange those expenses within the limits of overall contact budget. - The Service Provider is also required to comply with the UN security directives set forth under http://dss.un.org. - The Service Provider will be given access to relevant information necessary for execution of the tasks under this assignment. - The Service Provider is responsible for providing own laptop computers and mobile phones, and all other equipment for use during this assignment; the service provider must have access to reliable internet connection. - The Service Provider will be expected to possess complete project management set up, including for administrative and operational matters.
+UNDP will not provide any administrative support. - The Service Provider must ensure UNDP visibility in the roll of activities and help facilitate UNDP monitoring visit/s to the sites. - Payments will be made upon submission of deliverables and upon acceptance and confirmation by the supervisor.